Hello and welcome fellow earthling!

 Tellurian Travels

-is all about places and culture.
+Here you’ll find writings about places and culture.
 I write about the reasons I travel and what travelling has taught me, along with helpful tips when you’re out exploring our diverse and intriguing world.

 Tellurian Thoughts